-The course is a historical survey of the American popular music industry, from the early 19th century to the present.
+The course is an historical survey of the American popular music industry, from the early 19th century to the present.
 Emphasis is given to the unique relationship between popular music genres and contemporary socio-political, economic and technological developments.
+(Fulfills writing intensive requirement)

-MUS 304 MUSIC OF THE TWENTIETH CENTURY
+MUS 304 MUSIC OF THE TWENTIETH CENTURY\

-Varieties of modern music from the Post -Romantics and Impressionists to the present.
+Varieties of modern music from the Post-Romantics and Impressionists to the present.

-MUS 308 OPERA
+MUS 308 OPERA\ 3 CREDITS

 Opera from the 1600's to the present.
-The interdisciplinary aspects of opera will be stressed, relating the components which constitute the genre: literature, music, dance, staging , lighting, costumes, history, social political and mythology.
+The interdisciplinary aspects of opera will be stressed, relating the components which constitute the genre: literature, music, dance, staging, lighting, costumes, history, social political and mythology.

-MUS 310 MUSIC IN AMERICA
+MUS 310 MUSIC IN AMERICA\

-PREREOUISITE: MUS 120
+PREREQUISITE: MUS 120

-Historical and cultural development of American music including study of primitive music, folk and classical traditions, jazz, an d Latin American music.
+Historical and cultural development of American music including study of primitive music, folk and classical traditions, jazz, and Latin American music.
 Specific problems and research according to individual interest.

-MUS 314 FOLK MUSIC
+MUS 314 FOLK MUSIC\ 3 CREDITS